linzhangUCA/3421tpl-multi-sensor_navigation/README.md

 ## Requirements:
 The navigation is broken down into 3 stages.
 In each stage, the robot relies on one or two sensors to make right movement.
-1. Encoder navigation
+1. Encoder navigation: only the encoders are allowed.
-2. Ultrasonic sensor navigation
+2. Ultrasonic sensor navigation: both encoders and ultrasonic distance sensors are allowed.
-3. Camera navigation
+3. Camera navigation: only the camera is allowed.

-The 3 sensors listed above are dominating in the corresponding stage.
-The robot cannot use a sensor in a non-dominate stage. (**e.g. The robot CANNOT use encoder in Lidar/Camera navigation stage)**.
-However, you are welcome to include sensors not on this list to help the robot to complete the navigation.

 ![nav](navigation.png)